goodsw4all/rust-by-example-ko/src/index.md

-# Rust by Example in Korean
+# Rust by Example in 한글

 [Rust][rust] is a modern systems programming language focusing on safety, speed, and concurrency.
 It accomplishes these goals by being memory safe without using